 The graduate is able to, independently:

-3.1 organize and manage in a HTHT business context, using academic and professional skills (e.g., communication, project management, teamwork, self-management, organizational sensitivity), demonstrating an entrepreneurial attitude and entrepreneurial behaviour
+3.1 organize and manage in an international HTHT business context, using academic and professional skills (e.g., communication, project management, teamwork, self-management, organizational sensitivity), demonstrating an entrepreneurial attitude and entrepreneurial behaviour

 3.2 create value for business based on academic competences